 - Cut into 1/4 inch slices.

-- Place slices flat on parchment-lined baking sheet, trying not to have them touch too much.
+- Place slices flat on parchment-lined baking sheet in a single layer, trying not to have them touch too much.

 - Place in freezer overnight.

-- Use a spatula to lift up frozen banana slices and place in freezer-safe storage bag.
+- Use a spatula to lift up frozen banana slices and place in freezer-safe bag.

 Notes